mase1981/uc-intg-skyq/README.md

 ## Features

-This integration provides control of your SkyQ satellite boxes directly from your Unfolded Circle Remote, with automatic multi-device detection and full remote functionality.
+This integration provides full remote control of your SkyQ satellite boxes directly from your Unfolded Circle Remote, with automatic multi-device detection and comprehensive remote functionality.

-***NOTE:*** This integration was built "Blindly", meaning i do not own a SkyQ device nor able to properly test this integration, i built it using a Simulator script developed to replicate a SkyQ device.
-If this integration is missing a button or some buttons do not work you must do two things:

-1. Install Python and run the discovery script (skyq-discovery.py) against your SkyQ device.
-(Machine and SkyQ device must be on same network).
-2. Provide the output json file as well as logs and be very verbose to the issue.
+**Production Ready**: Tested and verified working with real SkyQ devices across multiple households.

 ### 📺 **Multi-Device Support**